OlekTk/NimbleStroker/README.md

 ## License

 This is free and unencumbered software released into the public domain.
 See LICENSE.md for details.
-Do not blame me if your d**k falls off or the house catches fire as a result of using this module.
+Do not blame me if your house catches fire or your d**k falls off as a result of using this module.

 ## Electrical Interface